njanirudh/robot_tracking/README.md

 # Robot Tracking
-Code and documentation for the task of tracking a robot using Computer Vision.
+Code and documentation for the task of tracking and localizing a robot using Computer Vision.